Table of Contents

 - Sending a message to users on networks outside the internet.

-An important part of SNMP communication protocol is an SNMP management system.
+An important part of the SNMP communication protocol is an SNMP management system.
 It is a computer that runs a special type of software called a Network Management System(NMS).
-Most of NMS applications use graphical maps of the network to locate a device and then it.
-The queries are built into the application and are triggered by a click.
-The user can also issue SNMP requests from a command line utility.
-An SNMP agent can be any device that can run a small software that provides the facility of communication with an SNMP manager.
+Most NMS applications use graphical maps of the network to locate a device and then it.

 File Transfer Protocol (FTP)